Afcon: Montpellier star Andy Delort accepts Algeria snub in good faith | Goal.com

 Afcon: Montpellier star Andy Delort accepts Algeria snub in good faith

-Montpellier star Andy Delort has sent his best wishes to Algeria after missing out from the country’s 23-man squad for the 2019 Africa Cup of Nations.
+Montpellier star Andy Delort has sent his best wishes to Algeria after missing out on the country’s 23-man squad for the 2019 Africa Cup of Nations.

-Delort was born to an Algerian mother in the city of Sete and once played for France U20 team.
+Delort was born to an Algerian mother in the city of Sete and played for the France U20 team once.

 Last month, the 27-year-old pledged his international allegiance to Algeria and has received the country's passport.